inseven/bookmarks/privacy.md

 InSeven Limited is not affiliated with Pinboard or Nine Fives Software and has no control over their Privacy Policy, or access to any information collected or stored as part of their service provision.

-## Metadata Extraction
+## Third-Party Websites

-Data processing necessary to select website thumbnails, index content, and enable other functionality, is  performed entirely device-local within Bookmarks on iOS and macOS.
+Data processing necessary to select website thumbnails, index content for search, and enable other functionality, is performed entirely device-local within Bookmarks on iOS and macOS.
 Although Bookmarks does not utilise first- or third-party services when fetching this content, it is fetched from the URLs stored in your Pinboard account.
 Some of the authors of these websites may themselves employ tracking and analytics.
 Please refer to the privacy policies of these individual sites for more information.

-## Application Preferences
+## iCloud

-If you have enabled Apple iCloud services on the devices on which you run Bookmarks, application preferences and state may be stored in iCloud to facilitate synchronisation of application state across your devices.
-Data stored in iCloud is subject to Apple's Privacy Policy and can be managed directly through iOS, iPadOS, macOS, and iCloud.
+If you have enabled Apple iCloud services on the devices on which you run Bookmarks, application preferences and state may be stored in iCloud to facilitate a consistent experience across your devices.
+Data stored by Apple is subject to their Privacy Policy (https://www.apple.com/legal/privacy/).